Bug check 0x7F: UNEXPECTED_KERNEL_MODE_TRAP

 The first parameter that appears on the blue screen specifies the trap number.

-The most common trap codes include the following:
+The most common trap numbers are the following codes:

 |0x00000000||Divide by Zero Error||Indicates that a DIV instruction is executed and the divisor is zero.
 Memory corruption, other hardware problems, or software failures can cause this error.|